netsurfer912/kahiko/README.md

 kahiko
 ======

-An universal, good looking default theme for Qt Quick using QML
+A universal, good looking default theme for Qt Quick using QML